 So You Want to Buy a School to Live In?
 We Can Help!

 Choosing to purchase a school to use as your home can be the start of an exciting and unique journey.
 It can preserve a piece of history and has the potential to revitalize a community.
-But it can also lead to remodeling and re-zoning that can be time-consuming and costly.
+But it can also lead to remodeling and re-zoning, which can be time-consuming and costly.

-According to the National Center for Education Statistics, between 2008 and 2018, just under 15,500 schools were closed.
-While some of the buildings continued to house a school within a shared building, some of the school buildings were abandoned and left to decline year after year.
+According to the National Center for Education Statistics, between 2021 and 2022, 755 schools were closed.
+While some of the buildings continued to house a school within a shared building, some of the school buildings may be abandoned and left to decline year after year.

 When a school is abandoned, there is a chance that it will be put up for sale, much like many schools owned by Detroit Public Schools.
 In 2012, the city began selling off more than 200 vacant properties, many of which could be converted to adaptive reuse properties and turned into apartments, condos, and more, creating a unique investment opportunity.